 Contents insurance

 Contents insurance protects the valuables, like electronics and gadgets, if they are stolen or damaged.
 Keep an up-to-date inventory, ideally with receipts, of all your belongings and their costs.
 It makes for a much smoother claims experience.
-Yes, there are custom apps you can use like Sortly, but a simple Google sheet will also suffice.
+Yes, there are custom apps you can use, such as Sortly, but a simple Google sheet will also suffice.
 Just make sure it’s cloud-based so you can access it if a thief steals your laptop or phone.

 Contents insurance protects your stuff inside and outside your apartment.
-If a thief steals something from your car, you’ll use your renter’s insurance.
+If a thief steals something from your car, you’ll also be using your renter’s insurance.

 Does my homeowners’ insurance cover college students?

-Yes, students are typically covered by their parent’s home policy, provided they’re in an on-campus residence or dorm room.
-On-campus residence is considered a temporary situation, so you should still be listed as a primary resident of your parent’s home.
+Yes, students are typically covered by their parent’s home policy, provided the family home is still considered their primary residence.
+On-campus residence is generally considered a temporary situation, so you should still be listed as a primary resident of your parent’s home.
 Keep in mind that every insurer is different, so you should speak with your provider to make sure.
-There may be limitations, such as a maximum age, full-time enrollment, or coverage amount.
-You may also want to add a homeowner’s insurance rider or add-on to add coverage for the extra contents you’ll be insuring.
+There may be limitations to coverage types and coverage amounts.
+You may also want to add a homeowner’s insurance rider or add-on to add protection for the extra contents you’ll be insuring.

-How much is tenants insurance for university students?
+How much is tenant insurance for university students?

-It varies based on location, contents, and the building, but policies start as low as $12 a month, but no more than $25.
-So, for $3-$6 per week, if you can skip one latte or late-night milkshake run per week, you’re good — a small price to pay for protection.
-You can compare renters insurance quotes online with Ratehub.ca.
+It varies based on location, contents, and the building, but policies can start as low as $12 a month and can go up to about $30.
+So for about $3 to $7 per week, if you can skip one latte or late-night milkshake run per week, you’re good — a small price to pay for protection.
+To find out the exact cost you'll be paying, you can compare renters insurance quotes online with Ratehub.ca.

 Visit our student personal finance guide.

-You should consider life insurance as a post-secondary student if you have a lot of outstanding debt that can be passed on or you have dependents that rely on you financially.
+You should consider life insurance as a post-secondary student if you have a lot of outstanding debt that can be passed on – or if you have dependents that rely on you financially.

 Government loans, such as OSAP, can be written off completely after the borrower’s death, so you don’t need to worry about passing these on.
 However, if you took out a private loan with a co-signer, such as your parents, this debt will be passed on to them after death.